 - Your switch to Universal Credit will depend on your circumstances, you may stay on your exisiting benefits.

 - Once your area has the digital service, a change in your circumstances means you may need to make a new claim for Universal Credit

 - If you are of working age and are still getting any of the benefits which are being replaced by Universal Credit, at some point you will be asked to make a claim for Universal Credit instead.
 The DWP call this step migration.

 What's The Difference?

 Universal Credit is paid in one lump sum and on a monthly basis and includes help to pay your rent.
 This help isn’t paid separately, like Housing Benefit and usually all the Universal Credit is paid straight to you, so you have to pay your rent out of this money.

 Most people will get the same amount of money as they would have under the benefits listed above.
 It just looks like more because all the benefits are being paid together, including help with your housing costs (rent, mortgage, interest and some service charges).

 If you are a couple you both have to complete the claim process.
-If you would like more information please get in touch with us on 0300 304 5000 or firstname.lastname@example.org
+If you would like more information please either email the Welfare Team or call us on 0300 304 5000.

 WARNING: Universal Credit DOES NOT include help with your Council Tax.